 - After three (3) unexcused absences are accumulated during one (1) semester, the superintendent of the school or his/her designee must provide the student, his/her legal parents/guardians, and the local education agency with a warning letter regarding the possible denial of credit.
 The letter will be sent by first-class mail.
 A copy of the letter must be maintained in the student's official school file at the State School and local education agency. - After a student accumulates 15 unexcused tardies, they will become equal to one unexcused absence. - When ten (10) unexcused absences are accumulated during a semester, credit can be denied with the written approval of the superintendent of the school.
 The superintendent of the school or his/her designee must provide the student, his/her legal parents/guardians, and the special education director at the local education agency in which the student resides with a letter explaining the denial of credit including the appeals procedure.
-The letter will be sent by first-class mail. - A copy of the letter must be maintained in the student's official school file at the State Schools and the local education agency students, have an opportunity to meet state and district academic achievement standards to which all students are held and are not segregated or discriminated against on the basis of their homeless status.
+The letter will be sent by first-class mail. - A copy of the letter must be maintained in the student's official school file at the State Schools and the local education agency respect.
+Homeless students are provided with equal access to educational programs provided to other students, have an opportunity to meet state and district academic achievement standards to which all students are held and are not segregated or discriminated against on the basis of their homeless status.
 This commitment to the educational rights of homeless children and youth applies to all services, programs, and activities provided or made available.